 Provides Formatting Guidelines:

-This cloud-based platform offers templates and formatting guidelines.
-Thus it ensures that SDSs are properly formatted according to regulatory standards.
+This is a cloud-based platform that gives templates and formatting guidelines.
+This will help ensure that SDSs are properly formatted to regulatory standards.

-The platform automatically organizes information into relevant sections.
-For instance, using this software including required hazard details won’t be difficult.
+The platform automatically sorts information into relevant sections.
+For example, it will not be difficult to use this software with the necessary hazard details.

 Reducing Formatting Errors:

-Users can easily input data into predefined fields.
-It mainly reduces the risk of formatting errors and ensures that all required information is included.
+Users can enter data easily into pre-defined fields.
+Primarily, it reduces the risk of formatting errors and ensures that all necessary information is included.

 Real-Time Validation Check: